 About The Links, Incorporated

-The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
-The membership consists of 15,000 professional women of color in 288 chapters located in 42 states, the District of Columbia and the Commonwealth of the Bahamas and the United Kingdom.
-It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
+The Links, Incorporated is an international, not-for-profit corporation established in 1946.
+The membership consists of more than 17,000 professional women of African descent in 299 chapters in 41 states, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom.
+It is one of the nation's oldest and largest volunteer service organizations of extraordinary women committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
+Members of The Links, Incorporated contribute more than 1 million documented hours of community service annually — strengthening their communities and enhancing the nation.
+For more information, visit www.linksinc.org

 The Niagara Falls (NY) Chapter The Links, Incorporated chartered on May 24, 1950 in Niagara Falls, New York.
 Dorothy Reid, National Treasurer, installed the chapter which was sponsored by Catherine Adams, Baltimore, MD and Lucille Cuthbert, Pittsburgh, PA.
 Alice C. Hayes organized and was the founding President of the Niagara Falls Chapter.
 The chartering was the 14th chapter to be installed into Linkdom.
 Charter Members were Theresa Evans, Doris D. Fields, Thelma N. Griffin, Corresponding Secretary, Thelma Ayers Hardiman, Alice C. Hayes, President, Vera Johnson, Cora P. Maloney, Corrine H. Risdon, Ruth Scruggs and Vera B. Trimier.
 The chapter grew immensely - thus the Buffalo Chapter and Erie County Chapter of The Links, Incorporated were subsequently chartered.